jackdally/lre_manager/lre-docs/docs/implementation-plans/boe-system.md

 - **NEW**: Manual BOE creation with elements and allocations
 - **NEW**: Proper draft mode creation and state management
 - **NEW**: Enhanced error handling and user feedback during creation
+- **NEW**: BOEComments system with multi-comment support and full history tracking

 ### Next Steps
 - **Phase 3A**: Complete enhancements (Layout & UX, Edit/Delete fixes, Status aggregation)